alan-turing-institute/trustworthy-assurance/docs/dmh-report/chapter-1.md

 There is an immediate question that ought to be addressed here:

-> How should ethical goals be determined and operationalised in the context of the design, development, and deployment of digital mental healthcare?
+> How should ethical goals be determined and operationalised in the context of the design, development, and deployment of DMHTs?

 Our approach in this project to determining and operationalising the relevant ethical goals was *participatory* in nature, and was driven by three primary objectives: